trilinos/trilinos.github.io/pages/download.md

 permalink: download.html
 ---

-Don't want to use Git workflows?

-Download versions of Trilinos from the GitHub **[Trilinos releases page](https://github.com/trilinos/Trilinos/releases)**.
+If you don't want to use Git workflows, you can download versions of Trilinos from the GitHub **[Trilinos releases page](https://github.com/trilinos/Trilinos/releases)**.

-There you can find tarballs for each tagged release.